Breast Reconstruction (Flap Based)

 Latissimus Dorsi Flap Reconstruction in NJ

-Schedule a consultation by calling (973) 736-5907 or complete our online form to learn more.
+Schedule a consultation to discuss your flap procedures options by calling (973) 736-5907 or complete our online form to learn more.

 Latissimus Dorsi Flap Reconstruction Before and After

-Please take a look at our latissimus dorsi flap breast reconstruction before and after gallery to see our patients’ transformations after recovery!
+Please take a look at our latissimus dorsi flap before and after gallery to see our patients’ breast reconstruction transformations after recovery!

 Latissimus Dorsi Flap Reconstruction Candidates

-Ideal candidates for a latissimus dorsi flap reconstruction are women who have the desire to complete most reconstruction phases in one procedure (direct to implant), a need for significant skin removal as part of mastectomy, had previous reduction for lumpectomy prior to mastectomy, or need an alternative reconstructive surgery due to a previous flap procedure failing.
-You may not be a good candidate if you smoke or have a condition that affects your circulation, such as uncontrolled diabetes, vascular disease, or a connective tissue disease like rheumatoid arthritis, since blood vessels are moved and reconnected during a flap procedure.
+Ideal candidates for a latissimus dorsi flap breast reconstruction are women who have the desire to complete most reconstruction phases in one procedure (direct to implant), a need for significant skin removal as part of mastectomy, had previous reduction for lumpectomy prior to mastectomy, or need an alternative breast reconstructive surgery due to a previous flap procedure failing.

 Meet Scott SpiRo, M.D., F.A.C.S.